 Moisture is one of the main causes of chemical instability or contamination in air conditioning systems.
 If moisture is present, it can corrode the valves, condenser and evaporator coils, compressor and other components causing a malfunction and eventually failure of the system.
 Uncontrolled moisture in the system can result in expensive multiple component replacements if not corrected at an early stage.
 The moisture indicator permits an early detection of moisture in the system and when corrected by a desiccant charge, system contamination is greatly minimized.

-FIGURE 36: A QUICK CHECK OF THE MOISTURE INDICATOR AND THE RECEIVER TANK SIGHT GLASS
+FIGURE 31: A QUICK CHECK OF THE MOISTURE INDICATOR AND THE RECEIVER TANK SIGHT GLASS 06364 through the reclining bumper while the central HVAC system solenoid valve is located in the condenser compartment.

 9.7 LIQUID REFRIGERANT SOLENOID VALVE